Only an hour from Sydney an incredible wealth of majestic scenery, attractions, exciting activities and speciality retail shops await you.

 Spend a day riding on the Trolley bus and hop on and off at all the local attractions around Katoomba and Leura?
-Visit Blue Mountains Trolley Tours for your all day pass.
+Visit Blue Mountains Trolley Tours or Blue Mountains Explorer Bus for your all day pass.

 No trip to the area is complete without visiting the iconic Scenic World at Katoomba.
 Ride the world’s steepest railway, experience the thrill of walking on air on the skyway or take the cable car to the valley floor where you can stroll through ancient rainforest.

 Beautiful gardens and fabulous cultural spaces are part of the diversity and appeal of the Blue Mountains experience.
 Situated on the edge of the Jamison Valley at Leura is the historic Everglades Gardens designed by Paul Sorenson.
 Stroll around the gardens, stop and admire the breathtaking views and stay for lunch in the café.

 For those who enjoy a taste of shopping the Blue Mountains has a range of speciality retail stores for both the collector and the connoisseur.
 Bygone Beautys in Leura has the world’s largest private teapot collection and deals in antiques, collectibles and gifts.
 Browsing here or having a traditional Devonshire tea will be a memorable experience.